dhis2/approvals-app/docs/user/approving_by_workflow.md

 ### Select a period

-Then proceed to select a period you would like to approve data for.
+Proceed to select a period you would like to approve data for.

 ![Select a period](resources/images/select_period.png)